 Therefore, let’s examine which is better for weight loss.

 - Olive oil is better for weight loss than coconut oil due to its overall healthy fat content, although they have the same number of calories.
-A diet based on the fats provided from olive oil, like the Mediterranean diet, is associated with weight loss.
+A diet based on the healthy fats provided, like the Mediterranean diet, is associated with weight loss.

-- Olive oil contains a good number of medium-chain triglycerides which has been associated with weight loss and maintenance in studies 3.
+- It contains a good number of medium-chain triglycerides which has been associated with weight loss and maintenance in studies 3.

-- The monounsaturated fats in olive oil has been shown to increase good cholesterol and both have been associated with weight loss in studies 4.
+- The monounsaturated fats has been shown to increase good cholesterol and both have been associated with weight loss in studies 4.

-- A high percentage of saturated fats, like in coconut oil, has been associated with weight gain 5.
+- A high percentage of saturated fats has been associated with weight gain 5.

 It should be noted to be careful about how much is added to a dish like salads.
 It’s easy to add multiple tablespoons.
 At 119 calories per, adding four tablespoons would equal 476 calories.
 Always be aware of the number of tablespoons and try not to overdo it.